 1. Dividend Stocks: Earn While You Invest

-At Search Property, we primarily focus on real estate as a powerful wealth-building strategy, but dividend stocks can also be a great way to diversify your portfolio.
-These are shares in companies that pay regular dividends (a sum of money paid regularly) allowing you to earn passive income simply by holding onto them.
-Depending on the stock, you may receive monthly or quarterly payouts, which can be reinvested or used as extra cash.
+These are shares in companies that pay regular dividends (a sum of money paid periodically), allowing you to earn recurring income simply by holding onto them.
+Depending on the stock, you may receive monthly or quarterly payouts, which can be reinvested or used as extra cash flow.

 2. Property Investing: High Cash Flow & Long-Term Growth